 - Conversions rarely look like the original

-OCR can help—but only on legible scans.
-And even then, tools impose limits.
+OCR can help, but only on legible scans.
+And even then, tools have limits.

 Converting to and from PDF

 Converting Microsoft Office files to PDF is usually easy, with platforms like PDF2Go preserving layouts, fonts, and images for a professional result.
-Digitally born documents yield the best outcomes, trusted by major companies for consistent quality.
+Digitally born documents deliver the most reliable outcomes, trusted by major companies for consistent quality.

 |